-Harvest LIVE, an initiative from the NFU's education team, is set to return on 29 and 30 September 2022.
+Harvest LIVE, an initiative from the NFU's education team, returned to classrooms on 29 and 30 September 2022.

 This fun, hands-on experience engages pupils as well as teaching them about seasonality.
 It shows them how the food they eat is grown, and gives them the chance to ask the expert panel any questions they have about food and farming.

 Curriculum-linked resources are also included which teachers can use before, during and after the live lessons.

 NFU President Minette Batters said: “It’s fantastic to see such a large number of schools and children with a keen appetite to learn more about where their food comes from and connecting them with the countryside; our farmed working landscape.

 “Being able to show in the classroom how innovative, diverse and exciting an industry agriculture is in such a practical way gives students an amazing insight and could inspire them to think about a career in food and farming in the future.”

 Where to watch: